mattmallencode/crm/README.md

 *User Story ID:  37*

-As a Sherpa user I want to view a graph illustrating my team's forecasted deal  earnings for the month.
+As a Sherpa user I want to view a graph illustrating my team's forecasted deal  earnings for the month to help me get a greater understanding of where my deals are heading.

 #### Deal Stage Funnel

 *User Story ID:  38*

-As a Sherpa user I want to view a graph illustrating the how successful my team is at progressing deals from stage to stage.
+As a Sherpa user I want to view a graph illustrating the how successful my team is at progressing deals from stage to stage to help me make data driven decisions.

 #### Activity Statistics